LINQPad 6 Preview

 can reference .NET Core assemblies.
 You can run LINQPad 5 side-by-side for .NET Framework compatibility.

 Please report bugs using the "Report Bug" tool on the Help menu, or send an email to customer support.
-This is an early preview
+This is a preview

 and .NET Core is still in a state of flux, so there will be some glitches!